kypropex/Curse-of-Strahd/Day_3/Session_5_No_rest_for_the_wicked.md

 As we entered the **statue room** all of us except Myr and myself started exploring the rest of the room to make sure we did not miss anything which will give us a clue for the purpose of this place.
 Alaric managed to find something interesting regarding the statue.
-By its feet hidden from the seight by the cloak of the man the statue represented lay a **carved head of a Wolf**.
+By its feet hidden from the sight by the cloak of the man the statue represented lay a **carved head of a Wolf**.
 The head was part of the original design of the statue, but it was still peculiar as the Wolf theme is clearly a reoccurring one since we reached